Prashant9998/Password-Cracking-Credential-Attack-Suite/README.md

 ## Disclaimer

 This tool is for **educational and authorized security testing purposes only**.
 Unauthorized access to computer systems is illegal.
-Use responsibly and ethically.
+Use responsibly and ethically final